 Dr. Lee attended McGill University earning a Bachelor of Arts degree in 1938 and his M.D. in January of 1943.
 His medical training occurred during WWII, so studies and duty to country were interwoven.
 He interned after graduation at the Montreal General Hospital until November of 1943.
 This was followed by R.C.A.M.C. military training in Brockville, Ontario and Camp Borden.
 He was posted to the 25th A.A.
 Regiment in St. John’s, Newfoundland in February of 1944.
 In 1945 Dr. Wilson Lee was sent to Aldershot, England.
 V.E.
 Day was declared and he was sent back to Canada in the summer of 1945.
 Before being discharged from the army in May of 1946, he spent time in Longueuil, Quebec and the Montreal Military Hospital.

 Dr. Lee spent the next 3 years doing postgraduate studies in pediatrics.
 This training was received at Children’s Memorial Hospital in Montreal and Children’s Hospital in Halifax, Nova Scotia.
 Dr. Lee wrote the specialist exams in paediatrics of the Royal College of Physicians and Surgeons of Canada and was certified R.C.P.S.C. on the 1st of January, 1949.

 Dr. Lee married Mary Sue Oy Kwong in March of 1950 in Revelstoke, British Columbia.
 Mrs. Lee was the youngest of 10 children born to Wong Kwong and the former Yvonne Lee Wong.
 Mrs. Lee was born on the 26th of January, 1922 in Edmonton, Alberta, but spent her childhood growing up in Revelstoke, British Columbia.
 Mrs. Lee’s parents were both born in China.
 Mrs. Lee graduated from the Vancouver General Hospital School of Nursing.

-Dr. Lee opened his practice in Chatham on August 1st, 1950.
+Dr. Lee opened his medical practice in Chatham on August 1st, 1950.
 He was a member of the American Academy of Pediatrics, the Canadian Pediatric Society and the Detroit Pediatric Society.
-Dr. Lee was Chief of Staff at St. Joseph’s Hospital and the Public General Hospital’s in Chatham and he was Vice President and President of the Kent Medical Society.
+Dr. Lee was Chief of Staff at St. Joseph’s Hospital and the Public General Hospital’s in Chatham and he was the President of the Kent County Medical Society in 1967.